Bloodroot

 protected within the pile until they germinate.

-Elongated seed pods are produced (L and LC) which are filled with
+Elongated seed pods are produced (L and LC) which are filled

-attractive to ants.
+that is attractive to ants.

 Leaves and flowers are produced from each end, or branch, of the